 Taking Inositol for PCOS: What You Should Know

 If you have PCOS, or are currently trying to conceive... you may have heard of a vitamin called Inositol.
-Whether you have heard of it or not, we promise it is worth learning about.
-Inositol in PCOS management is one of the most powerful vitamins when it comes to natural symptom management and fertility.
+Whether you have heard of it or not, we promise it is worth learning about, so keep reading!
+Inositol has been found to be one of the most powerful vitamins for PCOS management, especially when it comes to managing PCOS symptom naturally and helping restore fertility.

 First, what is Inositol?